uikit/uikit-site/docs/pages/drop.md

 <p class="uk-text-lead">Position any element in relation to another element.</p>

 The Drop component is aim-aware.
 This means the drop stays open as long as the mouse pointer moves towards the drop.
-An additional delay ensures that the drop stays open even if the mouse pointer shortly moves in another direction.
+An additional delay ensures that the drop stays open even if the mouse pointer moves in another direction.
 A drop closes immediately if another menu item is hovered.

 ## Usage